JSilva-13/Alkyne_Semihydrogenation/README.md

 * scipy (1.7.3)

 ## Chemical Space Mapping
-The first part of the notebook is designed to work with 4 excel spreadsheets:
+The first part of the notebook is designed to work with 4 excel spreadsheets and one Jupyter Notebook:
 1) DataSet_InternalAlkynes.xlsx
 2) DataSet_TerminalAlkynes.xlsx
 3) DataSet_Substrates.xlsx
 4) DataSet_LiteratureSubstrates.xlsx
+5) AlkyneSemihydrogenation_ChemicalSpaceMapping.ipynb

 The first two excel files contain calculated physicochemical descriptors for commercially available internal and terminal alkynes, respectively.
 The third spreadsheet contains catalytic output parameters of 31 tested substrates.
 The fourth spreadsheet contains reported yields for alkyne semihydrogenation reaction using molecular hydrogen.